raspberrypilearning/av-e-card/en/step_2.md

 ## Recording your video

 You can't add recorded video to Scratch, but you can import GIFs.
-When you import a giff as a Sprite costume, it breaks it up into all the individual frames, with each frame of the GIF being a new costume.
+When you import a gif as a Sprite, Scratch breaks the gif up, with each frame of the gif being a new costume of the new Sprite.

 --- task ---